-- 54. Your contract with the University will end when your student membership of the University ends (as defined in Statute II).
-In particular, student membership will end: - a. when you finish your course, fail to pass a progression hurdle, or if you withdraw and so cease to be a registered student;
+- 52. Your contract with the University will end when your student membership of the University ends (as defined in Statute II).
+In particular, student membership will end: - a. when you finish your course, fail to pass a progression hurdle, or if you withdraw and so cease to be a registered student; - b. if you are found not to have the academic qualifications required for admission; - c. if you cease to be a registered student as a result of a University procedure such as the disciplinary procedure (ie expulsion), the fitness to study procedure, the fitness to practise procedure, the fitness to teach procedure, or the academic removal from the register procedure; or - d. if you cease to be a member of your college. - 53.
+Your contract with the University may also end if you are found to be in breach of paragraph 8 or 9 above. - 54.
+The following terms will survive termination of your contract with the University for any reason:

-- b. if you are found not to have the academic qualifications required for admission; - c. if you cease to be a registered student as a result of a University procedure such as the disciplinary procedure (ie expulsion), the fitness to study procedure, the fitness to practise procedure, or the academic removal from the register procedure; or - d. if you cease to be a member of your college. - 55.
-Your contract with the University may also end if you are found to be in breach of paragraph 7 or 8 above. - 56.
-The following terms will survive termination of your contract with the University for any reason: - a. terms relating to intellectual property as described at paragraph 51 above; - b. terms relating to personal data as described at paragraph 52 above; and - c. terms relating to University procedures to the extent that they relate to events that occurred prior to termination including the complaints procedure, the disciplinary procedure, the harassment procedure and/or the academic integrity in research procedure.
+- a. terms relating to intellectual property as described at paragraph 49 above; - b. terms relating to personal data as described at paragraph 50 above; and - c. terms relating to University procedures to the extent that they relate to events that occurred prior to termination including the complaints procedure, the disciplinary procedure, the harassment procedure and/or the academic integrity in research procedure.